ontio/ontology/docs/specifications/native_contract/paramapi.md

 ## Contract Method

 ### ParamInit
-Initialize the contract, invoked in the gensis block.
+Initialize the contract, invoked in the genesis block.

 method: init